Djenne: An African Jewel Made of Mud

 A Scandalous Photo Shoot

-Obviously the powers that be had never seen Vogue before issuing this decree, and when the French hordes descended on the building with with their scantily clad models, billows of Gallouse smoke, and lunch breaks that included vast quantities of Merlot, the Elders withdrew their offer, banishing not only the French magazine, but all other infidels from entering it again.
-Today, that issue of Vogue is considered a collectors item.
+Obviously the powers that be had never seen Vogue before issuing this decree, and when the French hordes descended on the building with their scantily clad models, billows of cigarette smoke, and lunch breaks that included vast quantities of Merlot, the Elders withdrew their offer, banishing not only the French magazine but all other infidels from entering it again.
+Today, that issue of Vogue is considered a collector’s item.

 The last rays of the day strike the building, turning it a deep golden brown as the final call to prayer issues from the mosque, filtered through the thick mud walls of my room.
 I drift off to sleep counting the spiders crawling across my ceiling.

-My wanderings have take me through the back alleys of the city and I turn a corner to enter an alley not yet touched by the sun.
+My wanderings have taken me through the back alleys of the city and I turn a corner to enter an alley not yet touched by the sun.